BernardoMG/reTHINK-Beta-Tester-Event-v2.0/2nd_Tutorial.md

 # 2nd Combining multiple Hyperties in a web application

-Each team should develop a chat application that uses the `Code Generator Reporter` and `Group Chat Manager` hyperties that can be deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
+Each team should develop a chat application that uses the `Code Generator Reporter` and `Group Chat Manager` hyperties that can be deployed from the `hybroker.rethink.ptinovacao.pt` catalogue.
 The `Code Generator Reporter` hyperty generates a code according to the name of your team that should be passed an input.
 The `Group Chat Manager` hyperty's main functionality is to handle text conversations among groups, including:

  * Creation of a new Group Chat, with the possibility of inviting users to join it